 Romaji: Waratte motto baby / mujaki ni on my mind

-🗣 Japanese Insight: "Mujaki" (無邪気) refers to being pure and innocent, like a child without any ulterior motives or "evil" in their heart.
+🗣 Japanese Insight: "Mujaki" (無邪気) means to be innocent and pure, like a child without any ulterior motives.

-In this chorus, the effective use of 9th chords creates a simultaneous sense of heartbreak and elation.
-The English phrase "on my mind" melts so naturally into the Japanese that the listener receives the protagonist’s overflowing affection without being conscious of any language barrier.
+In this chorus, the choice of notes within the chord progression impressively creates a sense of both sadness and exhilaration.
+The English phrase "on my mind" melts naturally into the Japanese, allowing the listener to receive the protagonist's full-hearted love without even noticing a language barrier.

 5. あなたがもしもどこかの遠くへ行きうせても

-Romaji: Anata ga moshimo dokoka no tooku e yuki usete mo
+Romaji: Anata ga moshimo dokoka no tooku e iki usete mo

-🗣 Japanese Insight: The word "Yuki-useru" (行き失せる) carries a much stronger nuance than simply "going away"; it implies vanishing without a trace or being lost to a place where one can never be reached again.
+🗣 Japanese Insight: The word "Iki-useru" (行き失せる) carries a much stronger, almost harsh nuance than simply "going somewhere"; it implies vanishing without a trace or being lost forever beyond reach.

-Through this extreme hypothetical scenario, the vow to "never forget what you’ve done for me" represents the height of devoted love.
-It contains a man’s stubborn passion, declaring that no one can steal the memories left in his heart, no matter how great the distance.
+The vow to "never forget what you’ve done for me," made through this extreme hypothetical, is the pinnacle of devoted love.
+It conveys a man’s stubborn passion—the belief that no matter how great the distance, no one can steal the memories left in his heart.

 6. もどかしさもあなたにゃ 程よくいいね